- What Are Dave Ramsey’s Baby Steps?

 That means you can make more in an investment than you are paying in interest.
 And time is everything when it comes to investing.
 The longer your money is invested, the more it grows.

-But if you are really debt adverse, like it makes you sweat spinal fluid when you think about it, then we can understand why you would want to pay your mortgage off.
+But if you are debt adverse, like it makes you sweat spinal fluid when you think about it, we can understand why you would want to pay your mortgage off.
 If you choose this route, pay it off fast.

 Baby Step 7: Build Wealth and Give!

 You’re at the last step, and things can pretty much go on autopilot.
 You did the hard work, and now you can relax and reap the rewards.

 You just need to keep doing what you’ve done to build wealth.
 Continue to stay out of debt.
 Replenish your emergency fund if you’ve had to dip into it.